island-is/island.is/apps/air-discount-scheme/README.md

 ## About

-Generates discount codes that can be used for booking domestic flights online.
+Generates discount codes for booking eligible domestic flights.
+Eligibility criteria:

-There are certain precondition to be eligible for a discount.
-They are:

-- The person's legal domicile needs to be in a predefined set of towns outside the capital (We fetch postal codes from Þjóðskrá to validate if user is eligible).
+- Legal domicile in specific towns outside the capital.
+Postal codes from Þjóðskrá are used for validation.

 ## URLs